 - Experiment.

-- Allow yourself to change direction.
+- Allow yourself to adjust and change direction.

-Sometimes being lost isn’t evidence that you’re failing.
+And remember – being lost isn’t evidence that you’re failing.

-Sometimes it’s evidence that you’re exploring.
+It’s evidence that you’re exploring.

 Remember: Monsters aren’t signs that something is wrong with you.
 They’re signs that you’re on an adventure.
 Every explorer meets them.
 The trick isn’t avoiding them—it’s learning how to travel with them.